-- An offer to purchase offer is a legally binding contract; once you sign it, you cannot easily change it.
+- An Offer to Purchase is a legally binding contract; once you sign it, you cannot withdraw without incurring penalties.

 - As a prospective buyer, you should make sure your finances are in order and obtain bond pre-approval before making an offer.

 - Whether buyer or seller, be aware of clauses such as the 72-hour clause.

 You’ve found your dream home, and you want to make an offer and sign on the dotted line right there and then.
 But don’t rush in.
 Signing the Offer to Purchase carries important ramifications that you should be aware of.